MatjazBostic/Employees-List/README.md

 # Employees-List

-Simple application for managing employees contacts.
+Simple Android application for managing employees contacts.

 ## Features
 ### Displaying and saving of employees details